nabla0001/resnet/README.md

 The goals of this project were

 1. understand the ResNet architecture in detail by building it
-2. validate the implementation by re-producing the CIFAR10 results from the paper (section 4.2.)
+2. validate the implementation by re-producing the CIFAR-10 experiements from the paper (section 4.2.)

 ## Results